kforstmeier/forstmeier-hugo/content/about.md

-+++
-categories = ["about"]
-comments = false
-draft = false
-slug = ""
-tags = ["about"]
+---
-title = "About"
+title: "About"
-showpagemeta = false
-+++
+date: 2019-06-02T14:44:51-04:00
+type: "page"
+---
 John is a Software Engineer and Data Scientist at [HeavyWater](https://www.heavywater.com/) working with big data and machine learning.
-Additionally, he is an open source maker and contributor responsible for co-creating the [Heupr](https://heupr.github.io/) platform as well as a variety of [other smaller projects](https://github.com/forstmeier).
+Additionally, he is an open source maker and contributor responsible for co-creating the [Heupr](https://heupr.github.io/) platform as well as a variety of other smaller projects.

-He is a [periodic blogger](https://dev.to/forstmeier) and is in the process of compiling a trilogy of [short works of science fiction](/books) he has been gradually writing over the years.
+He is a [periodic blogger](/posts) and is in the process of compiling a trilogy of [short works of science fiction](/books) he has been gradually writing over the years.
 In his spare time John enjoys lifting, yoga, and reading.

 John resides in [Philadelphia, PA](/philly).